bflyblue/blog/2020-05-06 measuring success/post.md

-We picked [Grafana](https://grafana.com) as our graphing tool which has native support for PostgreSQL (using the [Timescale](https://www.timescale.com) extension) as the database for our metrics.
-While it works with many other [time series databases](https://en.wikipedia.org/wiki/Time_series_database), using a relational database made it trivial to import data from any platform that can connect to a Postgres database.
+We picked [Grafana](https://grafana.com) as our graphing tool which has native support for PostgreSQL (using the [Timescale](https://www.timescale.com) extension).
+While it works with many other
+[time series databases](https://en.wikipedia.org/wiki/Time_series_database),
+using a well supported relational database makes it easy to import data from any platform that can connect to a Postgres database.
 Running ad-hoc SQL queries is useful in discovering new patterns in our data that are then trivial to graph in Grafana.

 Our first phase involved measuring the easy stuff, namely system performance and resource usage on the servers our applications run on.
 Seeing CPU, RAM, and disk